apache/tvm-rfcs/rfcs/0039-buffer-physical-layout.md

 [motivation]: #motivation

 Currently, TVM assumes that all buffers can be treated as flat memory.
-That is, while a tensor may have N dimensions, the underlying buffer allocated by the low-level codegen has a single value defining the size, and access into that buffer is done using a single index.
+That is, while a rank-N tensor requires N values to describe its shape and N indices to identify a particular value within it, the underlying buffer allocated by the low-level codegen has a single value defining the size, and access into that buffer is done using a single index.
 This assumptions holds for most cases, such as a CPU accessing RAM, but doesn't hold in all cases.
 For example, texture memory on a GPU requires two indices to access.
+These are currently handled on a case-by-case basis, such as using `tvm::tir::builtin::texture2d_store` in a `CallNode`.

 In addition, computations that are semantically identical (e.g. 2-d convolution) require independent compute definitions and schedules